jeholliday/ducksim/README.md

 # ducksim

+ducksim is a robot simulator inspired by [turtlesim](http://wiki.ros.org/turtlesim).
+Each robot can pickup and drop objects in the environment.
+Robots are coordinated to collect all of the objects and take them to a goal.
+The simulation is accomplished using a custom physics simulator.
+The progress of the simulation can be viewed in Rviz.

+This simulator was created as a part of a final project for CS 4287: Cloud Computing at Vanderbilt University in Spring 2021.
+It includes the necessary Docker and Kubernetes files to demonstrate how a ROS application can be distributed across Cloud and local infrastructure.

 ## Step 1: Install Ducksim locally

 Before you can simulate a local robot or run Rviz, you must first install ROS and then